fossasia/wp-dev-buddy/readme.txt

 == Changelog ==

+= 3.2.0 =
+* Feeds now have the facility to display embedded image media along with the tweet.
+Simply update the option on the settings page, or add `show_images="yes"` to your shortcode, or add `'show_images' => 'yes'` to the options array of your template tag
+* Feeds have the option of loading media content over HTTPS.
+Simply update the option on the settings page, or add `https="yes"` to your shortcode, or add `'https' => 'yes'` to the options array of your template tag
+* The bundled stylesheet has been modified to improve UX on touchscreen devices
+* General housekeeping and minor improvements.

 = 3.1.3 =
 Bug fix: A lack of a feed term cache in in website cache no longer prompts error message